baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 - When activated, casts a shield on yourself or a nearby bot, chip or CPU (you can target the desired entity).
 - A shield will absorb all damage up to a certain limit.
 - Shields can be stacked infinitely.
+- `shield()` shields yourself.
+- `shield(entity)` can be used to shield another bot, chip or CPU.
+- `canShield()` and `canShield(entity)` can be used to check if the above actions will be possible.
+However, they will return true even if EMP has disabled your shield hardware.
+Attempting to use a shield spends a turn even if shielding is not possible.

 | Support                    | Damage absorbed | Duration  | Cooldown | Range |
 | ---------------------------|:---------------:|:---------:|:--------:|:-----:|